Exploring Efficient-Tuned Learning Audio Representation Method from BriVL: Methodology And Experiments

+In our study, we utilized one video dataset, namely VGG-Sound \cite{chen2020vggsound} to conduct the main experiment.
+The VGG-Sound dataset comprises audio sound clips, comprising 310 video classes and 200,000 audio samples that present challenging acoustic environments and practical noise characteristics.
+These audio samples are associated with non-man-made videos, and our model randomly selected one image from each sample video, with an audio sampling rate of 16kHz.
+We used 20000 video clips for training.
+Then select another part to evaluate.
+It is noteworthy that the original BriVL model used Chinese datasets, while VGG-Sound's datasets are in English.
+Since we only attempted to perform related evaluation tasks based on image generation, the language of the dataset has no significant impact at the moment, which is sufficient for some analysis, and we only consider fine-tuning it.
+Moreover, we incidentally cleared the original text-related weights to avoid potential impacts.

-\subsection{Feature Extraction Processing}
+\subsection{Feature extraction processing}

-For image and audio encoders, we use EfficientNet-B7 \cite{tan2019efficientnet} as the CNN in the image encoder, and the backbone WavLM \cite{chen2022wavlm} as the basic transformer in the audio encoder.
-The self concerned block is composed of 4 Transformer encoder layers and MLP block respectively, with two fully connected layers and one ReLU activation layer.
-The following is the extraction method of our two encoders:
+Our image and audio encoders utilize EfficientNet-B7 \cite{tan2019efficientnet} as the CNN in the former and WavLM \cite{chen2022wavlm} as the basic transformer in the latter.
+The self-attention block combines four Transformer encoder layers and an MLP block, incorporating two fully connected layers and one ReLU activation layer.
+Our sorting code conducts forward operations on both the audio and image data before generating an image-audio matrix for sorting and output.
+Additionally, the code provides similarity scores for the processed vector matrix and the indices sorted by score to sort the images based on relevance.

-\textbf{Image Encoder.} In the input image, the method of BriVL using random grayscale for the input image and random color jitter for data enhancement is followed.
-For all videos in the dataset, we use 720P resolution and separate images (if not, use 480P).
-All images are cropped down to 360 × 360 pixels.
-We use Transformer to capture patch features, and use the average pooling layer to fuse and extract.
-To better capture the relationship of image patch features, BriVL's team deploy a self-attention (SA) block containing multiple Transformer encoder layers.
-Every Transformer encoder layer consists of a multi-head attention (MHA) layer and a feed forward network (FFN) layer \cite{fei2022towards}:
+\textbf{Image Encoder.} We adapted BriVL's approach of using random grayscale in the input image with color jitter for data enhancement.
+We standardized all videos at 1080P resolution and separated images (or 720P if not available), cropping them down to 480 x 480 pixels.
+To capture patch features and extract them via average pooling, we use a Transformer.
+To better capture patch feature relationships, we employed a self-attention (SA) block containing multiple Transformer encoder layers, each comprising a multi-head attention (MHA) layer and a feedforward network (FFN) layer \cite{fei2022towards}.

 Then, they use the average pooling layer to fuse the extracted patch features:

 where $\mathbf{S}_j$ is the $j$-th column of $\mathbf{S}$.
 A two-layer MLP block with a ReLU activation layer is adopted to project $\mathbf{r}^{(i)}$ to the joint cross-modal embedding space, resulting in the final $d$-dimensional image embedding $\mathbf{z}^{(i)} \in \mathbb{R}^{d}$.